FINE ART PRINTS

-Fine art prints available in sizes ranging from 17x17 to 40x60.
+Available in sizes ranging from 17x17 to 40x60.
 Email for print sale inquiries.

-Shown in a circular tondo format, the flowers, with evident hints of their withering softness, appear here as the vanitas: a reminder of the inevitable passing of time.
+In circular tondo format, the flowers, with evident hints of their withering softness, appear here as the vanitas: a reminder of the inevitable passing of time.
 Though ravishing in life as in death, their seductive beauty represents a far more solemn reality of loss.

 The photographs in Altered Landscapes are governed by pressing dualities: life and death, beauty and destruction, admiration and fear.
 The images, printed in the tondo format, brim with joyful reverence for the calm of the surround.